BritishGeologicalSurvey/etlhelper/README.md

 `copy_table_rows` provides a simple way to copy all the data from one table to another.
+It can take a `transform` function in case some modification of the data, e.g. change of case of column names, is required.

 ```python
 from my_databases import POSTGRESDB, ORACLEDB